pingcap/docs-cn/tune-operating-system.md

 ### Memory—virtual memory parameters

 - `dirty_ratio` percentage ratio.
 When the total amount of dirty page caches reach this percentage ratio of the total system memory, the system starts to use the `pdflush` operation to write the dirty page caches to disk.
 The default value of `dirty_ratio` is 20% and usually does not need adjustment.
 For high-performance SSDs such as NVMe devices, lowering this value helps improve the efficiency of memory reclamation.
 - `dirty_background_ratio` percentage ratio.
 When the total amount of dirty page caches reach this percentage ratio of the total system memory, the system starts to write the dirty page caches to the disk in the background.
-The default value of `dirty_ratio` is 10% and usually does not need adjustment.
+The default value of `dirty_background_ratio` is 10% and usually does not need adjustment.
 For high-performance SSDs such as NVMe devices, setting a lower value helps improve the efficiency of memory reclamation.

 ### Storage and file system